 Can I apply for more than one project/grant?

-Not in the first instance, however we will assess this on a case by case basis.
+Not in the first instance, however we assessed this on a case by case basis.

 How long do I have to deliver my project and claim the grant?